nitaymayo/Donut_Blink/readme.md

 library, making it a powerful tool for anyone interested in developing computer vision applications.

-To quikly use the app on your computer open the <a href="Donut_Blink_Short_Version.ipynb">short version</a> as colab notebook and run it
+To quikly use the app on your computer open the <a href="Donut_Blink_Quick_Version.ipynb">short version</a> as colab notebook and run it

 Video demonstration <a href="https://nitaymayo.github.io/Donut_Blink.html">here</a>